oscarotero/simple-crud/README.md

 #### Basic CRUD:

-You can work directly with the entities to insert/update/delete/select data:
+You can work directly with the tables to insert/update/delete/select data:

-Use arrayAccess interface for access to the data using the `id`:
+Use arrayAccess interface to access to the data using the `id`:

 ```php
 //Get the post id = 3;